Selena Gomez: 2012–2014: Stars Dance and films

-Despite earlier claims that she would be taking a break from music, Gomez released "Come & Get It" in April 2013; it served as the lead single of her solo debut album.
-It became Gomez's first top-ten entry on the U.S. Billboard Hot 100, reaching number six, and also reached the top-ten in Canada and the U.K. Stars Dance was released in July.
-The record is musically rooted in EDM and electropop.
-It became her first album to debut at number one in the U.S., selling 97,000 copies in its first week, and also reached number one in Canada.
-It received mixed reviews from music critics, with some noticing her inability to create her own musical identity and panning her vocal abilities.
-The album's second single, "Slow Down", achieved moderate success.
-Gomez incorporated choreographed dance routines into the album's music videos and her promotional live performances, having been inspired by artists such as Janet Jackson and Britney Spears.
-The video of "Come & Get It" won the Best Pop Video at the 2013 MTV Video Music Awards.
+Despite earlier claims that she would take a break from music, Gomez released "Come & Get It" in April 2013 as the lead single from her solo debut album.
+It became her first top-ten entry on the US Billboard Hot 100, peaking at number six, and also reached the top ten in Canada and the UK.
+The song later won Best Pop Video at the 2013 MTV Video Music Awards.
+The album, Stars Dance, was released in July 2013.
+Rooted in EDM and electropop, it debuted atop the US Billboard 200 with first-week sales of 97,000 copies, and also reached number one in Canada.
+The record received mixed reviews from music critics, some of whom felt she had yet to establish a distinct musical identity.
+Its second single, "Slow Down", achieved moderate success.